rahul-gharat/dronahq-docs/docs/building-with-ai/ai-powered-editing.md

 #### How to Use
 1. Open the AI Chatbot from the left sidebar.
-2. Type your prompt using `@componentName` to refer to an existing control.
+2. Type your prompt using `{{componentName}}` to refer to an existing control.
 3. The AI will parse and apply updates immediately to the component.

 :::caution
  Make sure your component names are unique and recognizable.
-When you type `@`, DronaHQ will auto-suggest existing component IDs in context.
+When you type `{{`, DronaHQ will auto-suggest existing component IDs in context.
 :::

 This method is ideal for making quick UI tweaks — like updating button styles, label text, visibility rules, or sizing.